deanebarker/url-stemming/README.md

 **ForceScheme** (string)
 If set, the scheme (protocol) will be changed to this value

+**ForcePort** (int)
+If left at 0 (the default), this will leave the port unchanged.
+If set to -1, this will always remove the port.
+If set to any positive value, it will change the port to that value.

 **RemoveBookmarks** (bool)
 Any bookmarks at the end of the URL will be removed